kakra/gentoo-cgw/README.md

 Gentoo Cgroup Wrapper for Browsers
 ==================================

-This repository contains a simple cgroup wrapper to put browsers into their own systemd slice to limit their resource usage.
+This repository contains a simple cgroup wrapper to put applications into their own systemd slice to limit their resource usage.
 This is especially useful because modern browsers tend to dominate the file system cache for their own continuous IO usage (caching, libraries).
 It is also possible to limit